MeherziKH/nodeJs_docker/README.md

-# nodeJs_docker
-RelationShip One to many
-#Docker
-docker-compose up
+This project contains 2 entities post and user with relationShip One to many.

+To Build the project on docker
-docker-compose up --build
+# docker-compose up

-Socker Port : 3000
+Docker Port : 3000
 Project port : 9090